-The following table sets forth the cash and cash equivalents and consolidated capitalization as of March 31, 2015 of (1) Surgery Center Holdings, Inc. on an actual basis and (2) Surgery Partners, Inc. on an as adjusted basis, giving effect to the Reorganization, our issuance and sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus), the receipt of the estimated proceeds from this offering net of estimated underwriting discounts and commissions and estimated offering expenses, and the use of such estimated net proceeds as described under the section entitled "Use of Proceeds".
+The following table sets forth our cash and cash equivalents and our consolidated capitalization as of December 31, 2014 on (1) an actual basis and (2) an adjusted basis, giving effect to the Reorganization, our issuance and sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus), the receipt of the estimated proceeds from this offering net of estimated underwriting discounts and commissions and estimated offering expenses, and the use of such estimated net proceeds as described under the section entitled "Use of Proceeds".

-This table should be read in conjunction with "Use of Proceeds," "Selected Consolidated Financial and Other Data," "Unaudited Pro Forma as Adjusted Condensed Combined Financial Information," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and related notes appearing elsewhere in this prospectus.
+This table should be read in conjunction with "Use of Proceeds," "Selected Consolidated Financial and Other Data," "Unaudited Pro Forma Condensed Combined Financial Information," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and related notes appearing elsewhere in this prospectus.

-As of March 31, 2015
+As of Decem ber 31, 2014

 (dollars in thousands) Historical As Adjusted

-Cash and equivalents \$ 56,416
+Cash and equivalents \$ 74,920

 Debt:

-First Lien Term Loan 844,879
+First Lien Term Loan 846,183

-Second Lien Term Loan 472,295
+Second Lien Term Loan 471,816

-Total debt 1,360,499
+Total debt 1,317,999

 Stockholders' equity (deficit):

-Common stock, \$0.01 par value, 1,000 shares authorized, issued and outstanding at March 31,

-2015

-Additional paid-in-capital 59,192

-Retained deficit (328,998)
+Stockholders' equity (deficit)

+Accumulated other comprehensive income

+Total stockholders' equity (deficit)

-Total Surgery Center Holdings, Inc. stockholders' equity (269,806)
+Total liabilities and stockholders' equity (deficit) 1,858,794

-Non-controlling interests-non-redeemable 297,836
+Non-controlling interests

-Total equity 28,030
+Total stockholders' equity (deficit) attributable to the Company

-Total capitalization \$1,388,529 \$
+Total capitalization \$ \$

-A \$1.00 increase or decrease in the assumed initial public offering price of \$ , the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, cash and cash equivalents, total assets and total equity by \$ , assuming the number of shares offered, as set forth on the cover page of this prospectus, remains the same and after deducting assumed underwriting discounts and commissions and estimated offering expenses.
-Similarly, an increase or decrease of one million shares of common stock sold in this offering by us would increase or decrease, as applicable, cash and cash equivalents, total assets and total equity by \$ , based on an assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting assumed underwriting discounts and commissions and estimated offering expenses.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$, the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, cash and cash equivalents, total assets and total equity by \$, assuming the number of shares offered, as set forth on the cover page of this prospectus, remains the same and after deducting assumed underwriting discounts and commissions and estimated offering expenses.
+Similarly, an increase or decrease of one million shares of common stock sold in this offering by us would increase or decrease, as applicable, cash and cash equivalents, total assets and total equity by \$, based on an assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering expenses.